the-engine-room/2015/index.md

 ![Matchbox]({{site.baseurl}}/media/logos/matchbox.png)

-### Matchbox
+### Matchbox Program

-Our Matchbox Project is built to match high impact advocacy projects with the network of technical and strategic expertise they need to build effective technology that powers their work.
+Our Matchbox Program is built to match high impact advocacy projects with the network of technical and strategic expertise they need to build effective technology that powers their work.
 In the course of 2015, we engaged with over 30 organizations to provide light-touch strategic advice, and with 6 partners to provide in-depth technical and strategic support in concentrated periods (ranging from 6 to 12 months).

 ## what we did this year